fboxwala/fboxwala.github.io/techinclusion17.md

 diverse experiential backgrounds, and train them for a career at tech.
 After this general introduction Vivek explained the structure and steps taken in Twilio's apprenticeship program.

-Viveks talk was followed by a panel entitled [Tech Apprenticeship: The Solution for Diversity and Talent Gaps](https://sf17.techinclusion.co/agenda/session/208363).
+Vivek's talk was followed by a panel entitled [Tech Apprenticeship: The Solution for Diversity and Talent Gaps](https://sf17.techinclusion.co/agenda/session/208363).
 The panel turned out to be very specifically about an apprenticeship non-profit called Apprenti.
 The panelists discussed the success of the Apprenti program at Amazon and Avo.
 The most important part of these programs, according to the panelists, was the effective mentorship they provided to the apprentices.
 One prevailing idea in tech is that people should be able to figure things out on their own